Pigeon Pose -Eka Pada Rajakapotasana

 Step by step

 - Start from all fours (on hands and knees), bring your right knee forward and place it more or less behind your right wrist.
 Place your ankle somewhere in front of your left hip.
-The more your lower leg is parallel with the front of the mat, the more intense the hip opener.
+The more your lower leg is parallel with the front of the mat, the more intense the sensation may be in the hip / glutes.

 - Slide your left leg back, straighten the knee and point the toes.
-Make sure your leg is behind your body and not drawing outwards and your heel is pointing up to the ceiling.
+Make sure the leg is behind your body, not drawing outwards, and your heel is pointing up to the ceiling.

 - Draw your legs in towards each other to help keep your hips square.